opendaylight/docs/docs/user-guide/service-function-chaining.rst

 First step is to create the required RSP as usually done.

-Once RSP name is avaiable it is used to send a POST RPC to the controller similar to below:
+Once RSP name is available it is used to send a POST RPC to the controller similar to below:

 ::